mvh/event-notes/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jathan's Event Notes!
+Welcome to Mike's Event Notes!
 ================================

 This is a collection of my notes from various events, meetups, conferences,